tieubao/notes/source/_posts/2019-07-17-the-unconventional.markdown

 - people

 keywords: notes, thought, people
-description: My thought on the unconventional at Dwarves Foundation
+description: My thought on the unconventional members at Dwarves Foundation
 ---

 You might have known that I'm building the software organization called The Dwarves in the last four years.
 The team reached the size of 50 several months ago.
 The average member age is around 26.
 They are smart and talented.
 They are young, well-educated, and hard-working toward success.